-Application Applied Explanation on application of the practice The CNRC is responsible to ensure that the procedures for appointing new Directors are transparent and rigorous, and that appointments are based on merit, skills and experience with due regard to the requirements of Chapter 2, Paragraph 2.20A of the Main Market Listing Requirements of Bursa Securities.
-In evaluating the suitability of individuals for Board membership, the CNRC ensures that the Board comprises individuals with the necessary background, skills, knowledge, experience and personal characteristics to augment the present Board and meets its future needs.
+Application : Applied Explanation on : application of the practice The CNRC is responsible to ensure that the procedures for appointing new Directors are transparent and rigorous, and that appointments are based on merit, skills and experience with due regard to the requirements of Chapter 2, Paragraph 2.20A of the Main Market Listing Requirements of Bursa Securities.
+In evaluating the suitability of individuals for Board membership, the CNRC ensures that the Board comprises individuals with the necessary background, skills, knowledge, experience and personal characteristics to complement the existing Board and meets its future needs.
 A proposed candidate is first considered by the CNRC who takes into account, among others, the skills and experience of the candidate, before making a recommendation to the Board for approval.
 A formal procedure and process has been established for the nomination and appointment of new Directors.
 The process for the nomination and appointment of new Directors is as follows:- (a) The CNRC will assess and identify the skills required for the Board, taking into consideration the diversity factor, including but not limited to age, race, gender, experience and skills. (b) Selection of candidate.
-Candidate may be nominated by the Chairman, Director, senior management or shareholder of the Company. (c) Obtain the profile/curriculum vitae and relevant information from the candidate. (d) Interview the candidate by the CNRC, if necessary. (e) Table the candidate's profile/curriculum vitae and relevant information to the CNRC for deliberation and assessment, based on the following:- i) background, character, competence, integrity and time commitment (i.e. number of existing directorships and other positions that involve significant time commitments); ii) qualifications, skills, expertise and experience; iii) professionalism; and iv) in the case of candidates for the position of Independent Non-Executive Directors, the candidate's independence and

-- ch responsibilities as expected from utive Directors, will be evaluated. (f) Recommendation to the Box ard for approval. (g) A formal invitation to join Chairman after approval by t the Board to be extended by the the Board. (h) relevant documents require process i.e. candidate to execute ed under the Companies Act 2016, ements of Bursa Securities and other (i) Organise induction program me for the newly appointed Director. impo com The proc Diversity of gender, ethnicity and age within the Board is also important, and this includes appropriate mix of skills, experience and competencies which are relevant to enhance the Board's composition.
+Candidate may be nominated by the Chairman, Director, senior management or shareholder of the Company. (c) Obtain the profile/curriculum vitae and relevant information from the candidate. (d) Interview the candidate by the CNRC, if necessary. (e) Table the candidate's profile/curriculum vitae and relevant information to the CNRC for deliberation and assessment, based on the following:- i) background, character, competence, integrity and time commitment (i.e. number of existing directorships and other positions that involve significant time commitments); ii) qualifications, skills, expertise and experience; iii) professionalism; and iv) in the case of candidates for the position of Independent Non-Executive Directors, the candidate's independence and ability to discharge such responsibilities as expected from Independent Non-Executive Directors, will be evaluated. (f) Recommendation to the Board for approval. (g) A formal invitation to join the Board to be extended by the Chairman after approval by the Board. (h) Complete documentation process i.e. candidate to execute relevant documents required under the Companies Act 2016, Main Market Listing Requirements of Bursa Securities and other applicable regulations. (i) Organise induction programme for the newly appointed Director.
+Diversity of gender, ethnicity and age within the Board is also important, and this includes appropriate mix of skills, experience and competencies which are relevant to enhance the Board's composition.
 The Board recognises that the evolution of this mix is a long-term process that is deliberated each time a vacancy arises to ensure a balanced and diverse Board composition is maintained.
-On 22 February 2018, Dato' Amin Rafie Bin Othman was appointed as an Independent Non-Executive Director of the Company.
-Dato' Amin has declared that he fulfilled the criteria of independence, as defined under the Main Market Listing Requirements of Bursa Securities and other independence criteria applied by the Company.
+On 22 December 2020, Dato' Wong Peng Chong was appointed as an Independent Non-Executive Director of the Company.
+Dato' Wong has declared that he fulfilled the criteria of independence, as defined under the Main Market Listing Requirements of Bursa Securities and other independence criteria applied by the Company.
 The proposed appointment was duly considered by the CNRC taking into account his background, qualification, experience, competence, integrity and time commitment.
-Upon the recommendation of the CNRC, the Board approved the said appointment. crite agement are also based on objective for diversity in skills, experience, age, Explanation for : departure Large companies are requir complete the columns below.
-Non-large companies are encouraged Measure : • Timeframe :
+Upon the recommendation of the CNRC, the Board approved the said appointment.
+There was no new appointment of key senior management during the financial year under review.
+Appointments of key senior management are also based on objective criteria, merit and with due regard for diversity in skills, experience, age, cultural background and gender.
+Explanation for : departure Large companies are require to complete the columns be ed to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe : 1